keypom/keypom-docs/docs/Tutorials/Advanced/daos/security.md

 }
 ```

-This vector contains information on all of the DAO's roles, including the name of the role, and the accounts belonging to the role.
+This vector contains each role their members.
 ```rust
 pub struct RolePermission {
     /// Name of the role to display to the user.